-2. How to Apply:
+2. How to Apply

 2.1 All applications for places in reception and Year 7 or during the school year must be made directly to the applicants' home local authority on the appropriate application form.
-The application form and supporting information will be available electronically on the Local Authority's website or in paper form on request from the Local Authority.
+The application form and supporting information will be available electronically on Cornwall Council's website or in paper form on request from Cornwall Council.

+Tel: 0300 1234 101 or email: schooladmissions@cornwall.gov.uk

+2.2 If a school is oversubscribed, after the admission of children with an Education, Health and Care Plan where the school is named in the Plan, priority for admission will be given to those children who meet the criteria set out below, in order.

+2.3 These oversubscription criteria will also be used, if necessary, to decide on in year admissions to all year groups [Reception to Year 11, and for those applying to Y12 who have not previously been on roll at Helston Community College] for the 2023/2024 school year:

-Tel: 0300 1234101 or email: schooladmissions@cornwall.gov.uk Oversubscription criteria for the 2019/20 academic year:
+Oversubscription criteria for the 2023/2024 academic year:

-- 2.2 If a school is oversubscribed, after the admission of children with an Education, Health and Care Plan where the school is named in the Plan, priority for admission will be given to those children who meet the criteria set out below, in order. - 2.3 These oversubscription criteria will also be used, if necessary, to decide on in year admissions to all year groups (Reception to Year 11, and for those applying to Y12 who have not previously been on roll at Helston Community College) for the 2019/20 school year: - Children in care and children who were in care but ceased to be so because they were adopted (or became subject to a child arrangement or special guardianship order) immediately after being in care. - 2.
-Children with siblings who will still be attending the preferred school at the time of their admission. - 3.
-Children who live in the designated area of the preferred School, or whose parents can provide evidence that they will be living in the designated area of the preferred School by the beginning of the autumn term of the 2018/19 school year.
+- Children in care or children that were previously in care but immediately after being looked after became subject to an adoption, child arrangements or special guardianship - including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in care as a result of being adopted - 2.
+Children transitioning directly from Year 2 at Cury C of E School, where there is an Infant Only provision, into Year 3 at Mullion Primary School. - 3.
+Children with siblings who will still be attending the preferred school at the time of their admission. - 4.
+Children who live in the designated area of the preferred School, or whose parents can provide evidence that they will be living in the designated area of the preferred School by the beginning of the autumn term of the 2023/24 school year.

-(For Cury School, this includes the Ecclesiastical United Parish of Cury with Gunwalloe whether or not they attend church)
+[For Cury School, this includes the Ecclesiastical United Parish of Cury with Gunwalloe, whether or not they attend church.]